On the neighborhood of a torus leaf and dynamics of holomorphic foliations: hedgehogs for commuting holomorphic diffeomorphisms

 \section{hedgehogs for commuting holomorphic diffeomorphisms}

-As we mentioned in \S 2.1, Theorem \ref{Thm.III.14} (a part of {\cite[Thm.III.14]{P5}}) is useful for our purpose.
-In this section, we give a slightly modified proof, based on \cite{P5}.
-To do this, we need several propositions.
+In this appendix, we give a proof of Theorem \ref{Thm.III.14}, based on \cite{P5}.
+His proof requires some facts which are only written in the unpublished paper (mainly, the uniqueness result of hedgehogs {\cite[Thm.III.4]{P5}}).
+Theorem \ref{Thm.III.14} is a slightly weaker version of his original statement, which is however enough for our purpose.
+As an advantage, we can prove it while avoiding the use of such facts.
+More precisely, we prove it by showing Lemma \ref{lem_a} instead of {\cite[Thm.III.4]{P5}}.
+We here describe the outline of the proof.
 Proposition \ref{propII3} below is obtained in \cite{P3} and \cite{P5}, which is a key proposition.
 See the references and also \cite{Y} for the proof.
 Theorem \ref{pm12} is also shown, which is one of the main applications of Proposition \ref{propII3}.
 We give a sketch of the proof.
 Furthermore, we prepare Lemma \ref{hdf} and Lemma \ref{lem_a}.
 Finally, Theorem \ref{Thm.III.14} will be proved by using Lemma \ref{lem_a} and Theorem \ref{pm12}.
-Note that this can be proved without Theorem III.4 in \cite{P5}.
 In this section, we consider $\mathbb{C}P^1$ with the Fubini-Study metric $g_{FS}$ as the ambient space.

 \begin{proposition}[{\cite[Proposition 1]{P3}, \cite[Proposition II.3]{P5}}] Let $g(z)=\mu z +O(z^2)$ be a local holomorphic diffeomorphism with the irrationally indifferent fixed point $0$.
 Assume that $g$ is non-linearizable at $0$.
 Let $U$ be an admissible domain of $g$ and $K$ a hedgehog of $(U,g)$.
 Then, for each $n\in \mathbb{N}$, there exists a quintuple $(\Omega_{n}, B_{n}, \eta_{n}, R_{n}, A_{n})$ associated with $K$, where $\Omega_{n}$ is an open neighborhood of $K$ in $\mathbb{C}P^1$, $B_{n}$ is a closed annulus in $\Omega_{n} \setminus K$ separating $\partial \Omega_{n}$ from $K$, $\eta_{n}$ is a Jordan closed curve in the interior of $B_{n}$ separating two boundary components of $B_{n}$, $R_{n}$ is a closed quadrilateral in $B_{n}$, and $A_{n}$ is a closed annulus in $\Omega_{n}\setminus (K\cup R_{n})$ separating $R_{n}$ from $K$ whose modulus tends to $\infty$ as $n\to \infty$.
 The quintuple satisfies the following conditions: \begin{itemize} \item[(1)] For each $q_{j}~(j=0,\dots,n)$, the iterations $g^{\pm q_{j}}$ are defined on $\Omega_{n}$, where $q_{n}$ is given by the continued fractional approximation $(p_{n}/q_{n})_{n\in \mathbb{N}}$ of the irrational number $\alpha=(\log{\mu})/2\pi\sqrt{-1}$. \item[(2)] For any point $z$ in $\eta_{n}$, there exists an iteration $g^{m_{n}}(z)$ which is contained in $R_{n}$. \item[(3)] For any point $z$ in the component of $\mathbb{C}P^1\setminus B_{n}$, if there is an integer $k$ such that $g^{k}(z)$ is contained in the other component of $\mathbb{C}P^1\setminus B_{n}$, then there exists an iteration $g^{k_{n}}(z)$ which is contained in $R_{n}$. \end{itemize} \end{proposition}